 The NSW Maternal and Perinatal Committee is a quality assurance committee established under the NSW Health Administration Act 1982, and is privileged under the Act to carry out confidential reviews of both maternal and perinatal deaths.
 Members are appointed by the Minister for Health.

-The committee reviews each maternal death to identify any possible avoidable factors and to determine whether the death was related to pregnancy (or its management) or whether it was incidental.
-The committee also reviews perinatal deaths of at least 22 weeks gestation or at least 500 grams birthweight.
+The Committee reviews each maternal death to identify any possible avoidable factors and to determine whether the death was related to pregnancy (or its management) or whether it was incidental.
+The Committee also reviews perinatal deaths among live born babies and stillbirths of at least 20 weeks gestation or at least 400 grams birth weight.
 The information obtained from these reviews assists in the development of policies aimed at improving the health of mothers and newborns in NSW.
 Information considered by the Committee is confidential.

-Method for estimating level of reporting of maternal Aboriginality

-The Aboriginality of the mother, rather than the baby, is reported to the MDC, although mother's Aboriginality is frequently used as a proxy measure for the baby's Aboriginality.
+Method for estimating level of reporting of maternal Aboriginality frequently used as a proxy measure for the baby's Aboriginality.
 Consequently, maternal Aboriginality was used for this analysis.
 The number of births reported to Torres Strait Islander mothers is quite small in NSW.
 Aboriginal and Torres Straight Islander mothers were therefore combined for this analysis.
 For ease of reference, 'Aboriginal' is used to refer to both Aboriginal or Torres Strait Islander mothers.